dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 system this may be any location, but on a Unix or Linux system it will be in the home directory of the user.
 If multiple users are to access the application then consult with the system administrator of your workstation.
-The likely location will be in the /usr/local or a shareddocs directory, which all users have access to for application execution.
+The likely location will be in the /usr/local or a public directory, which all users have access to for application execution.

 Update Notes: